-- Be sure to stay in the loop by checking your emails and Facebook for our weekly camp updates! - This year we'll be relying on ClassDojo to communicate with our families!
-Stay tuned for more information from our Camp Christina team on connecting to ClassDojo! - We utilize a texting service that will be used to give you updates when needed (i.e. Rainy Day Pick Up Inside, Theme Day Update, etc.) Text the keyword "OCYSUMMER" to 55678 and opt-in!
+- Be sure to stay in the loop by checking your emails for our weekly camp updates! - This year we'll be relying on ClassDojo to communicate with our families!
+Stay tuned for more information from our Camp Christina team on connecting to ClassDojo!